msg-systems/holmes-extractor/README.md

 git clone https://github.com/msg-systems/holmes-extractor
 ```

-Note that at present spaCy version 2.1.0 is installed rather than the current version
-because of a conflict between later versions of spaCy and the version of `neuralcoref` that
-was available when Holmes 2.2 was developed.

 If you wish to experiment with changing the source code, you can
 override the installed code by starting Python (type `python3` (Linux) or `python`
 (Windows)) in the parent directory of the directory where your altered `holmes_extractor`